-2.2.3 Check syntax in a buffer
+Check syntax in a buffer

 Now you are ready to use Flycheck in a Python or Javascript buffer.
-Visit a Python or Javascript file and check whether your Flycheck setup is complete with C-C !
-V.
+Visit a Python or Javascript file and check whether your Flycheck setup is complete with $C-c \ ! v$ .

-If everything is green Flycheck will now start to check the buffer on the fly while you are editing.
-Whenever you make a mistake that the eslint or Pylint catch Flycheck will highlight the corresponding place in the buffer with an error underline whose color reflects the severity of the issue.
-Additionally Flycheck will put a symbol into the fringe for affected lines and show the total number of errors and warnings in the buffer in the mode line.
+If everything is green, Flycheck will now start to check the buffer on the fly while you are editing.
+Whenever you make a mistake that eslint or Pylint can catch, Flycheck will highlight the corresponding place in the buffer with an error underline whose color reflects the severity of the issue.
+Additionally, Flycheck will put a symbol into the fringe for affected lines and show the total number of errors and warnings in the buffer in the mode line.

-2.2.4 Navigate and list errors
+Navigate and list errors

-With C-c ! p you can now jump back and forth between erroneous places.
+With C-c ! n and C-c ! p you can now jump back and forth between erroneous places.
 If you keep on such a place for a little while Flycheck will show the corresponding error message in the each area.
 Likewise, if you hover such a place with the mouse cursor Flycheck will show the error message in a tooltip.